Skip to content Back to Top

 serras@serrc.org

-The SERRC program provides a variety of services including, high school completion, tutoring, ABE testing, drivers training, employment skills training, work experience opportunities, occupational training, and career pathway guidance.
-This program is a best fit for youth needing assistance to graduate high school, gain employment experience, and acquire skills towards a career pathway.
+The SERRC program offers a range of services including high school completion support, tutoring, ABE testing, employment skills training, work experience, occupational training, and career pathway guidance.
+This program is well-suited for youth who need help graduating high school, gaining employment experience, and developing skills for a career pathway.

 Location: Soldotna